 4. Control Panel Window will now get open.
 You can Right-Click on the recent update to uninstall.

 This process will take time.
 So, keep your laptop connected to the charger.
 If the keyboard was fine before the last Windows update.
 Then, hopefully, this solution will helpful for you.
 And, If you haven’t installed an update.
-And, update history also showing old installed updates.
+And, update history also shows old installed updates.
 Then, you can try updating Windows.
 It could possible that there is a keyboard update available for your laptop.

 Go to Settings App > Update & Security > Click on Check for updates.